SAFE-Stack/docs/docs/overview.md

 Fable is an F# to JavaScript compiler, designed to produce readable and standard code.
 Fable allows you to create applications for the browser written entirely in F#, whilst also allowing you to interact with native Javascript as needed.

 ### [Elmish](component-elmish.md)
-The Elmish model allows you to construct user interfaces running in the browser using a functional programming model.
-Modelled on the Elm application model, Elmish uses the Model-View-Update paradigm to allow you to write applications that are simple to reason about.
+The Elmish model allows you to construct user interfaces running in the browser using a functional programming approach.
+Based upon on the Elm application model, Elmish uses the Model-View-Update paradigm to allow you to write applications that are simple to reason about.
 Elmish sits on top of the [React](https://reactjs.org/) framework.

 ## Further reading